VenkatSR-14/VenkatSR-14/README.md

 ---

 ### 😄 **Fun Fact**
-I am a **three-time National Collegiate Badminton Champion**, a title I am incredibly proud of and one that reflects my persistence and drive in everything I do!
+I’m a **three-time National Collegiate Badminton Champion**, showcasing my drive, discipline, and commitment to excellence both on and off the court!

 ---

-Thank you for stopping by!
-Feel free to explore my projects and reach out for collaboration or discussion.
-I’m always excited to connect with like-minded engineers and developers.
+Thank you for visiting!
+Feel free to explore my projects or reach out for collaboration—I’m excited to connect and discuss opportunities to innovate and build impactful solutions.